Andras Palyi

 Funding acknowledgment, ONCHIPS: This research was supported by the European Union within the Horizon Europe research and innovation programme via the ONCHIPS project under grant agreement No 101080022.
 OR The ONCHIPS project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101080022.

-Funding acknowledgment, HUN-REN: This work was supported by HUN-REN 3410107 (HUN-REN-BME-BCE Quantum Technology Research Group).
+Funding acknowledgment, HUN-REN (updated: 2025/02/28): This work was supported by the HUN-REN Hungarian Research Network through the Supported Research Groups Programme, HUN-REN-BME-BCE Quantum Technology Research Group (TKCS-2024/34).

 Affiliation for all group members: Department of Theoretical Physics, Institute of Physics, Budapest University of Technology and Economics, Műegyetem rkp.
 3., H-1111 Budapest, Hungary